AnyLogic

 Arrays

 Java arrays are containers with linear storage of fixed size.
-To create an array you should declare a variable of array type and initialize it with a new array, like this:
+To create an array, you should declare a variable of array type and initialize it with a new array, like this:

-int[] intarray = new int[100]; // array of 100 integer numbers
+int[] intarray = new int[100]; // an array of 100 integer numbers

 A graphical declaration of the same array of 100 integers will look like the Figure.
 You should use a Variable or Parameter object, choose Other for Type and enter the array type in the field on the right.